rsh5410/blog/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate Student of Neuroscience
+role: Researcher in Seoul National University College of Medicine

 # Organizations/Affiliations to show in About widget
 organizations: